validatedpatterns/gitea-chart/README.md

 ### SSH and Ingress

-If you're using ingress and won't to use SSH, keep in mind, that ingress is not able to forward SSH Ports.
+If you're using ingress and want to use SSH, keep in mind, that ingress is not able to forward SSH Ports.
 You will need a LoadBalancer like `metallb` and a setting in your ssh service annotations.